anurag-singh-9622/sample/main.md

 - No classes defined in the provided code snippet.

 #### IF/Else
-- Various if-else conditions used to control the flow based on button clicks and API key availability.
+- Various if-else conditions used to control the flow of the program based on button clicks and API key availability.

 #### While loop
 - No while loops in the provided code snippet.